airex-lab/selection-problems/README.md

   - **Data**: **Movie Metadata** ([./data/p1_movie_metadata.csv](./data/p1_movie_metadata.csv))

-## Problem 2 : Data Engineering Challenge (:TODO:)
+## Problem 2 : Data Engineering Challenge

-Submission Requirements:
-Submit the structured CSV file bbc_articles.csv.
-Provide the Python code used to preprocess the data and train the text classification model.
-Include a brief report or documentation summarizing the preprocessing steps, model architecture, and evaluation results.
-Additional Notes:
-Ensure that your code is well-commented and follows best practices for readability and maintainability.
-Use libraries like pandas, scikit-learn, NLTK, SpaCy, or any other suitable libraries for data preprocessing and model training.
-Experiment with different tokenization techniques, preprocessing steps, and machine learning algorithms to achieve the best performance.
-Provide any necessary instructions or requirements for running your code, such as package dependencies or environment setup.
-  - **Description**: You are provided with a zip file named data.zip, which contains a folder named BBC_articles.
+  - **Description**: You are provided with a [zip file](./data/data.zip) named data.zip, which contains a folder named BBC_articles.
 Inside this folder are text files named as "articleID_category", where "articleID" corresponds to the unique identifier of the article and "category" denotes the category of the article.
 Your task is to structure the data by creating a CSV file with appropriate columns.
-Then, you need to write code to read the CSV data, tokenize the text, and train a text classification model using NLP techniques..
+Then, you need to write code to read the CSV data, tokenize the text, and prepare the datset to have numerical features using vectorization.
+Goal is to clean and prepare the dataset so that in can be trained using NLP-classification techniques.
   - **Task1 (Data Structuring)**:
     - Unzip the data.zip file to access the BBC_articles folder.
     - Inside the BBC_articles folder, each text file is named as "articleID_category", where "articleID" is a unique identifier and "category" is the category of the article.